Caren Sydnor and Damiano del Pino.

 Sydnor experienced an epidural-related spinal cord injury during the birth of her first child, and with the help of a grant from the Christopher & Dana Reeve Foundation began therapy at Magee Rehabilitation, through Jefferson Health System, to learn to walk again.
 After the injury she went back to school and earned a bachelor’s degree in legal studies, a master’s degree in information systems technology, information assurance and began thinking about law school.

-She and Jason would later start the Sydnor Locomotor Training Fund at Magee, to financially assist others with the same critical therapy that was part of her rehabilitation.
+She would later start the Sydnor Locomotor Training Fund at Magee, to financially assist others with the same critical therapy that was part of her rehabilitation.
 Today, she moves about the Delaware campus with the help of two canes.

 Sydnor went on to have two more children after her injury, including a son during the fall 2012 semester.
-Clearly one who is not easily discouraged, she earned admittance to Widener’s class of 2014 after proving herself through the
+Clearly one who is not easily discouraged, she earned admittance to Widener’s class of 2014 after proving herself through the Trial Admissions Program

 in the summer of 2011.